Svelte

 Vue.js

 PostHog makes it easy to get data about usage of your Vue.js app.
 Integrating PostHog into your app enables analytics about user behavior, custom events capture, session replays, feature flags, and more.
 This guide walks you through integrating PostHog into your app for both Vue.js major versions 2 and 3 .
-We'll use the JavaScript SDK.
+We'll use the JavaScript Web SDK for this.
 For integrating PostHog into a Nuxt.js app, see our Nuxt guide .
-Prerequisites To follow this guide along, you need: a PostHog account (either Cloud…
+Prerequisites To follow this guide along, you need: A PostHog account…

 Read next article